kiarashdelavar/Book-Recommendation-Engine-using-KNN/README.md

 This project implements a book recommendation system using the K-Nearest Neighbors (KNN) algorithm on the Book-Crossings dataset.
 The dataset comprises 1.1 million ratings (on a scale of 1-10) for 270,000 books by 90,000 users.
 The goal is to create a function that recommends books similar to a given book title.

-Dataset Description
+Dataset Description:

-The Book-Crossings dataset contains:
+# The Book-Crossings dataset contains:

     1- 1.1 million ratings
     2- 270,000 books
     3- 90,000 users

-Methodology:
+# Methodology:

     1- Data Import and Cleaning: Load the dataset and remove users with fewer than 200 ratings and books with fewer than 100 ratings to ensure statistical significance.
     2- Model Development: Use the NearestNeighbors class from sklearn.neighbors to build a KNN model that determines the "closeness" of books based on user ratings.
     3- Recommendation Function: Implement a function get_recommends that takes a book title as input and returns a list of 5 similar books along with their distances from the input book.

-Function: get_recommends
+# Function: get_recommends

 The get_recommends function takes a book title as an argument and returns recommendations in the following format:

     get_recommends("The Queen of the Damned (Vampire Chronicles (Paperback))")

-Output:
+# Output:

     [
         'The Queen of the Damned (Vampire Chronicles (Paperback))',